Badgeland: Memoir of a Labour Party Young Socialist in 1980s Britain, by Steve Rayson. Published: 7th February 2023

 Rab Butler, Roy Jenkins, Barbara Castle, Denis Healey, Neil Kinnock, Michael Heseltine, Michael Portillo, Ken Clarke, David and Ed Miliband and Jeremy Corbyn.

 It is a good selection.
 Of the eleven, only three were ever party leader.
 Neil Kinnock and Ed Miliband were both cruelly denied power after losing General Elections (in 1992 and 2015) which most opinion polls and most people expected them to emerge from as Prime Minister, as at the very least, the leaders of a Hung Parliament.
-In 2017, Jeremy Corbyn caused a major upset by wiping out Theresa May’s majority in an unnecessary election which she had expected to win by a landslide.
+In 2017, Jeremy Corbyn caused a major upset by wiping out Theresa May’s majority after she called an unnecessary election which she had expected to win by a landslide.
 For a short period, Corbyn seemed achingly close to power.
 But his last two years as Opposition leader were disastrous and in 2019, he lost far more heavily to the Tories, by then under their new leader, Boris Johnson.

 Two others on the list, Rab Butler and Michael Heseltine came close to becoming leader while their parties were in power.
 But while supremely well-qualified for the position of PM on paper, Butler lacked the qualities necessary to secure the position in practice.
 He lost out three times in 1955, 1957 and 1963.
 He was ultimately outmanoeuvred by the far more ruthless Harold Macmillan.
 Amongst other things, his speech to the 1963 Party Conference was much too dull to excite the Tory Faithful.